ant1o1/url-shortener/README.md

 ```bash
 pytest
 ```
-Tests remains to be implemented.
+Tests remain to be implemented.

 ## Documentation
 Interactive documentation is available on: